sfepy/sfepy/doc/introduction.rst

    :local:
    :backlinks: top

-*SfePy* is a finite element analysis software written almost entirely in `Python`_, with exception of the most time demanding routines - those are written in C and wrapped by `Cython`_ or written directly in Cython.
+*SfePy* (http://sfepy.org) is a software for solving systems of coupled partial differential equations (PDEs) by the finite element method in 2D and 3D.
+It can be viewed both as black-box PDE solver, and as a Python package which can be used for building custom applications.
+The word "simple" means that complex FEM problems can be coded very easily and rapidly.
+It is written almost entirely in `Python`_, with exception of the most time demanding routines - those are written in C and wrapped by `Cython`_ or written directly in Cython.

 *SfePy* is a free software released under the `New BSD License`_.
-It relies on `NumPy/SciPy`_ (an excellent collection of tools for scientific computations in Python).
+It relies on `NumPy`_ and `SciPy`_ (an excellent collection of tools for scientific computations in Python).
+It is a multi-platform software that should work on Linux, Mac OS X and Windows.

 *SfePy* was originally developed as a flexible framework to quickly implement and test the mathematical models developed during our various research projects.
-It has evolved, however, to a rather full-featured (yet small) finite element code with many weak forms to build equations so there is a chance it might serve you as well.
+It has evolved, however, to a rather full-featured (yet small) finite element code.
+Many terms have been implemented that can be used to build the PDEs, see :ref:`term_overview`.
+SfePy comes also with a number of examples that can get you started, check :ref:`examples`.

-New users should start by going through the :doc:`tutorial` and then the more focused :doc:`primer`.

-Features:

-* solution of linear, nonlinear problems
-* multi-platform (Linux, Mac OS X, Windows)
-* collection of modules (a library):
-    * FE engine, problem description facilities, interfaces to various solvers, postprocessing utilities
-    * usable to build custom applications
-* "black box" PDE solver:
-    * no real programming involved
-    * just prepare a problem description file (in Python!) and solve it
-    * highly customizable behaviour (with a bit of coding)

-To find more information regarding the code itself, go to `SfePy web site`_ where you can find:

-* releases
-* mailing lists
-* issue tracking
-* git repository (bleeding edge code)
-* further documentation, examples, and some of the research projects the code has been developed for.

-To discuss in real time, join our IRC channel #sfepy at freenode.